Rushanara Ali

-She served as a Shadow Minister for International Development from 2010 to 2013, and the Shadow Minister for Further Education from 2013 to 2014.
-In September 2014, Ali resigned from the opposition front bench to abstain on a motion permitting military action in Iraq.
+Ali was initially elected to represent Bethnal Green and Bow in 2010, and represented the constituency until its abolition in 2024.
+She currently represents the Bethnal Green and Stepney constituency, having won it in the 2024 general election.

 Early life

-Ali was born in Bishwanath, Sylhet, Bangladesh.
+Ali was born on 14 March 1975 in Bishwanath, Sylhet District, Bangladesh.
 With her family, Ali emigrated to the East End of London at the age of seven, where she attended Mulberry School for Girls and Tower Hamlets College.
-She grew up in Tower Hamlets where her father was a manual labourer.
-The first in her family to go to university, Ali studied Philosophy, Politics and Economics at St John's College, Oxford.
+She grew up in Tower Hamlets, and was the first in her family to go to university, reading PPE at St John's College, Oxford.

 Early career

 Ali began her career as a research assistant to Michael Young, working on a project which paved the way for the establishment of Tower Hamlets Summer University, offering independent learning programmes for young people aged 11–25.
 She helped to develop "Language Line", a national telephone interpreting service in over 100 languages.
 Between 1997 and 1999 she was parliamentary assistant to Oona King, MP for Bethnal Green and Bow.

 Ali worked on human rights issues at the Foreign Office from 2000 to 2001.
 Prior to this, she was a research fellow at the Institute of Public Policy Research (IPPR) focussing on anti-discrimination issues from 1999 to 2002.
 From 2002 to 2005, she worked in the community cohesion unit at the Communities Directorate of the Home Office, leading a work programme to mobilise local and national agencies in the aftermath of the 2001 riots in Burnley, Bradford and Oldham, to prevent further conflict and unrest, challenging central Government to provide appropriate support to these areas.

-Previously, Ali worked as Associate Director of the Young Foundation in Bethnal Green, a thinktank focused on social innovation.
+Previously, Ali worked as associate director of the Young Foundation in Bethnal Green, a thinktank focused on social innovation.
 She has also served as Chair of Tower Hamlets Summer University; a commissioner on the London Child Poverty Commission; board member of Tower Hamlets College; Trustee of the Paul Hamlyn Foundation; and member of the Tate Britain Council.

 Ali has published articles on a variety of political issues in numerous national and local media including The Guardian, Prospect magazine and Progress magazine.
 Ali has also appeared on Question Time Extra, BBC Radio 4's Woman's Hour and Thinking Allowed.

 In March 2009, Ali was listed by The Guardian as one of the most powerful Muslim women in Britain.